 Over penetration in a home defense situation, IS a concern, especially with Full Metal Jacket (FMJ) ammunition.
 A ‘nightstand’ pistol, in any of the above calibers, with a defensive round, such as some sort of hollow point, is STRONGLY recommended, as it increases stopping power significantly and reduces the odds of injuring an innocent party.

-Purchase a ‘defense’ type (e.g., hollow point) bullet (as opposed to ‘ball’ or full metal jacket) in any of these three rounds provides plenty of stopping power (Click here for a brief description of ammunition types).
+Purchase a ‘defense’ type (e.g., hollow point) bullet (as opposed to ‘ball’ or full metal jacket) in any of these three rounds provides plenty of stopping power.

 How much is enough?
 In all honesty, you can never have too much ammunition.
 In a long-term emergency, you will want to have ammunition not only for protecting your home, but for hunting purposes as well.
 Before we get to a specific number, you need to take into account that you will also need a few thousand rounds in reserve for target practice.
 At one target practice, one person can easily blow through a few hundred rounds.
 Having a minimum of 500-1,000 rounds for each of your guns is a good starting point.
 If you can, purchasing ammunition in bulk will be more economical, but purchasing a box of ammunition every chance you get is alright too.
 Just stick to what is within your budget!